nikhilnair31/The-Mass/README.md

 ## To-do

-[ ] Improve the look at system to be less intensive
-[ ] Add interaction system to pickup, drop and throw items [ ]
+[ ] Add interaction system to pickup, drop and throw items [ ] Improve the look at system to stop text scaling up when leaving an item or it disappearing while still looking at it [ ]

 ## Done